 Digital Object Identifier (DOI)

 Perez, Sylvia E.; Sherwood, Chet C.; Cranfield, Michael R.; Erwin, Joseph M.; Mudakikwa, Antoine; Hof, Patrick R.; and Mufson, Elliott J., "Early Alzheimer'S Disease-Type Pathology In The Frontal Cortex Of Wild Mountain Gorillas (Gorilla Beringei Beringei)" (2016).
-Neurobiology.
+Translational Neuroscience.
 316.